devrhathi/Microservice_with_RabbitMQ/README.md

 - [x] All requests are working for the first time, then the consumers are caching the action

-- [ ] in delete_record request, find a way to return error Ack from consumer_three if srn passed to producer is not there in database
+- [ ] Follow all instructions mentioned in README.md, and try it on your local machine